uPortal-Attic/uportal-home/docs/apereo-incubation.md

 > What activities/events/artifacts are created/managed by the project to foster participation and development?
 How are decisions made?

-Next actions:

-+ Formalize recognition of committership
++ [Committers][] are documented, with Apache-style governance by the Committers, process for adding Committers, and governance fail-safes.
++ [Contributors][] are gratefully acknowledged.
-+ Pre-conference seminar and presentations at Open Apereo 2017.
++ Pre-conference seminar and presentations about this project delivered at Open Apereo 2015, 2016, and 2017.
++ Incubation status calls are held as open conference calls.

 ### 4.3 Governance